Compressive Statistical Learning with Random Feature Moments: Conclusion and perspectives

-From an algorithmic perspective, the sketching techniques we have explicitly characterized in this paper have a particular structure which is reminiscent of one layer of a (random) convolutive neural network with average pooling.
-Indeed, when the sketching function $\SketchingOperator$ corresponds to (weighted or not) random Fourier features, its computation for a given vector $\sample$ involves first multiplication by the matrix $\mathbf{W} \in \RR^{\nMeasures \times \sampleDim}$ which rows are the selected frequencies $\freq_{j} \in \RR^{\sampleDim}$, then pointwise application of the $e^{\jmath \cdot}$ nonlinearity.
+\paragraph{Links with neural networks.} From an algorithmic perspective, the sketching techniques we have explicitly characterized in this paper have a particular structure which is reminiscent of a one-layer (random) neural network with subsequent averaging over multiple data points.
+Indeed, when the sketching function $\SketchingOperator$ corresponds to random Fourier features, its computation for a given vector $\sample$ involves first multiplication by the matrix $\mathbf{W} \in \RR^{\nMeasures \times \sampleDim}$ whose rows are the selected frequencies $\freq_{j} \in \RR^{\sampleDim}$, then pointwise application of the $e^{\jmath \cdot}$ nonlinearity.
+Here we consider random Fourier \emph{moments}, hence a subsequent \emph{averaging} operation is performed.
+As we have seen, this draws a link with the MMD, as is done e.g. in the so-called MMD-GANS \citep{Li2015, Binkowski2018}, where the so-called discriminator is a neural net trained to compute MMDs over batches of samples.

-Here we consider random Fourier \emph{moments}, hence a subsequent \emph{average pooling} operation computing $\tfrac{1}{\nSamples} \sum_{i=1}^{\nSamples}\SketchingOperator(\sample_{i})$.
-Up to the choice of nonlinearity and (random) weights, this is exactly the computational structure of a convolutional neural network where the $\sample_{i}$ would be the collection of all patches from an image or frames from a time series.

-This suggests that our analysis could help analyze the tradeoffs between reduction of the information flow (dimension reduction) across multiple layers of such networks and the preservation of statistical information.
+This suggests that our analysis could help analyze the tradeoffs between reduction of the information flow (dimension reduction) across multiple layers of such networks and the preservation of statistical information \citep{Shwartz-Ziv2017}.
 For example, this could explain why the pooled output of a layer is rich enough to cluster the input patches.
-Given the focus on drastic dimension reduction, this seems very complementary to the recent work on the invertibility of deep networks and pooling representations with random Gaussian weights \citep{JoanBruna:2014vc,Giryes:2015vo,Gilbert:2017wy}.
+Given the focus on drastic dimension reduction, this seems very complementary to the work on the invertibility of deep networks and pooling representations with random Gaussian weights \citep{JoanBruna:2014vc,Giryes:2015vo,Gilbert:2017wy}.
+Finally, we mention the recent popularity of networks with random weights in statistical physics \citep{Gabrie2018} and in analyzing the initialization point of optimization algorithms with a kernel characterization \citep{Jacot2018, Bietti2019}, for which information-preservation (non-degeneracy during training) is also an essential feature.